 The legitimate interests of third parties

-In order to deliver the direct marketing described above, WWT may provide individuals’ personal contact details to mailing and fulfilment houses, supplied from our own secure database.
+In order to deliver the direct marketing described above, WWT may provide individuals’ personal contact details to mailing and fulfilment houses and telephone agencies, supplied from our own secure database.

 We may also occasionally brief suppliers to carry out analysis, sometimes using personal data and at other times anonymised data, to help determine market trends and opportunities around membership and visiting.
 This insight enables us to provide the best possible experience for our visitors, members and supporters.